STAND. COM. REP. NO. 3301

 begs leave to report as follows:

-The purpose of this measure is to reform the leasehold renegotiation process by requiring that:
+The purpose and intent of this measure is to address homelessness in the State.

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection and Housing that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2245, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2245, H.D.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1934, H.D.
 1, S.D.
-1, and be placed on the calendar for Third Reading.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 1934, H.D.
+1, S.D.
+2.

 Respectfully submitted on behalf of the members of the Committee on Ways and Means,